What You Should Know About Saw Palmetto for Hair Loss

 Besides saw palmetto, you may want to consider incorporating other self-care practices into your routine that can help strengthen your strands and visibly increase your hair density.
 After all, your overall health, including that of your hair, is directly connected to how you care for your physical body along with your emotional wellness.
 Besides eating a well-balanced diet that is rich in essential vitamins, minerals and proteins, consider using other hair care supplements and make managing your stress levels a priority.

 Shop: Good to GRO Kit

 "We tend to think of hair care and helping generate hair growth and thickness as only using products that nurture it on the outside like an amazing shampoo or conditioner," said New York City hairstylist Jasmine Anna Galazka.
 "However, you should treat your hair beginning from the inside.
 Taking supplements such as multivitamins including biotin or other hair health boosters will help you to nourish your hair from the inside out."

 Consider combining the use of other hair benefiting products such as GRO+ Advanced Hair Serum and GRO+ Advanced Gummies, which include biotin and hemp seed oil, to make use of the power of CBD.
-The hair serum contains full-spectrum CBD, along with other beneficial ingredients for the scalp and hair.
+The hair serum contains broad-spectrum CBD, along with other beneficial ingredients for the scalp and hair.

 Ways To Manage Stress Levels